August 28, 2008 - the maker 0.9

 Feedback

-You may report a bug or give feedback by going to the Help menu and selecting feedback.
-Or you can send your feedback to info@makercms.org
+You may report a bug or give feedback by going to Help > Feedback.
+You can also send your feedback to info@makercms.org

 Bug Reports

-Error messages are displayed in the Log window.
-Copy and Paste the error message to report a bug.
-You may report a bug by going to the Help and selecting Report a bug.
+If there is an error, you will get an error report.
+Please copy the error message to report a bug.
+You may report a bug by going to the Help > Bugreport.

 Development